 The Aveda Facial Specialist curriculum provides skin care training with an emphasis on using pure plant and plant essences in treatment.
-Upon completion, students will have the skills to seek employment as a skin care specialist with the knowledge of Aveda products.
+Upon completion, students will have the skills to seek employment as a skin care specialist with a knowledge of Aveda products.
 Graduates may register as a facial specialist with the Florida Department of Business and Professional Regulation upon successful completion.
+The Aveda Institute graduate will be prepared to enter the industry with higher skill levels and employability characteristics than offered by a 220-hour Facial Specialist program.
 Students from other states will be advised about requirements in their state.